 Many men wrongly internalise ED as a sign that they’re no longer attracted to their partners, but that’s simply not the case.
 Factors such as fatigue, anxiety, and external life pressures can all affect sexual performance regardless of relationship quality.

 Talking openly with your partner and seeking medical advice are the first steps.
-You might also consider trying options like Apcalis Oral Jelly, which can enhance sexual spontaneity thanks to its longer window of effectiveness.
-Communication, education, and understanding can significantly improve relationship satisfaction and reduce the emotional burden associated with ED.
+Some men explore longer-lasting options that may offer greater flexibility and spontaneity.
+Communication, education, and understanding can significantly reduce the emotional burden associated with ED.

 Myth 5: Natural Remedies Work Just as Well as Prescription Medications